JohannesPfeifer/DSGE_mod/README.md

 ## Gali_Monacelli_2005.mod

-Replicates Galí, Jordi and Monacelli, Tommaso (2005): "Monetary Policy and Exchange Rate Volatility in a Small Open Economy", Review of Economic Studies 72, pp. 707-734.
+Replicates GalÃ­, Jordi and Monacelli, Tommaso (2005): "Monetary Policy and Exchange Rate Volatility in a Small Open Economy", Review of Economic Studies 72, pp. 707-734.